 The most confusing part of Medicare can come from trying to figure out Parts vs Plans.

 This is because Parts and Plans are both Letter Based.

 To clear things up, just remember that there are only 4 parts to Medicare and that Medicare Plans are actually Medicare Supplement Plans also known as Medigap plans.

 Medicare Supplement Plans are offered through private insurance companies and are Supplement to Original Medicare.

 They basically pickup in areas when Medicare falls short in coverage.

-You still have to be enrolled in Parts A & Parts B of Medicare to qualify for enrollment into a Medicare Supplement plan.
+You still have to be enrolled in Part A & Part B of Medicare to qualify for enrollment into a Medicare Supplement plan.

 Below we show how Original Medicare (Parts A & B) work with Medicare Supplement Plans:

-Now you know the different Medicare parts and how they work differently from Medicare Plans.
+Now you know the different parts of Medicare and how they work differently from Medicare Plans.